Refund of Court Fees

 A setting down fee cannot be refunded even if the hearing it relates to does not occur.

-A decision of a Registrar or authorised officer refusing to refund payment of a fee on the basis that he or she was not satisfied the failure to give notice to the Court as required under the Federal Court and Federal Circuit Court Regulation 2012 was not the fault of the body or person who paid hearing fees, which must be given with reasons in writing, is reviewable by the Administrative Appeals Tribunal.
+A decision of a Registrar or authorised officer refusing to refund payment of a fee on the basis that he or she was not satisfied the failure to give notice to the Court as required under the Federal Court and Federal Circuit and Family Court Regulations 2012 was not the fault of the body or person who paid hearing fees, which must be given with reasons in writing, is reviewable by the Administrative Appeals Tribunal.